 - How to cook Thanksgiving dinner for 50 people in an apartment kitchen

-Looking for how to make mashed potatoes for your Thanksgiving dinner?
+Looking for how to make mashed potatoes for your holiday dinner?
 Or thinking about serving cheesy potatoes au gratin this year?
 Well, look no further.

 Scalloped Potatoes and Potatoes au Gratin

-No matter if your family traditionally makes roasted brussels sprouts, sautéed brussels sprouts, or brussels sprouts with bacon for Thanksgiving, here are three classic ways of how to cook brussels sprouts.
+No matter if your family traditionally makes roasted brussels sprouts, sautéed brussels sprouts, or brussels sprouts with bacon for Thanksgiving dinner, here are three classic ways of how to cook brussels sprouts.